Do you wear your busy-ness like a badge of honour?

 He’d never wish anyone a good evening, he’d just sit there, angrily tapping at his keyboard, muttering under his breath.

-His muttering got more and more vocal and I found the courage to stand up to him.
+His muttering got more and more vocal and one day (being a cocky, 20 something) I found the courage to stand up to him.

-He made some sarcastic remark, “What is this, an early night?” at a couple of the ladies in the admin team.
+He made some sarcastic remark, “What is this, an early night?” at a couple of the admin team, who worked bloody hard at their jobs – a passive aggressive remark and I wasn’t having that bullying bullshit on my watch!

 (Names have been changed to protect the guilty)